-The third contribution of this paper is to add to the literature on zombie firms by providing new evidence on causes of zombie firms from the political cycle perspective as described above.
-Local officials, instead of simply taking a regulator's stand and turning a blind eye to banks' forbearance lending behavior, may actually have strong incentives to tactically manipulate bank credit and pressure banks into over-lending to specific interest groups in critical (re-) appointment years for promotional success.
-It suggests that current corrective measures that emphasize reinforcing regulation on banks to eliminate zombie firms may not truly work, unless an isolation between political influences and banks' independent decision-making on lending can be established.
+The third contribution of this paper is to add to the literature on zombie firms by providing new evidence on the causes of zombie firms from the political cycle perspective as described above.
+Local officials, instead of simply taking a regulator's stand and turning a blind eye to banks' forbearance lending behavior, may actually have strong incentives to tactically manipulate bank credit and pressure banks into overlending to specific interest groups in critical (re-)appointment years for promotional success.
+It suggests that the current corrective measures that emphasize reinforcing regulation on banks to eliminate zombie firms may not truly work, unless political influence and banks' independent lending decisions can be separated.

 This paper proceeds as follows.
-In the next section, I introduce the institutional background of politics and banks in China, including how local officials may influence banks.
+In the next section, I introduce the institutional background of politics and banks in China, including how local officials influence banks.
 Section 3 develops the empirical strategy.
 In Section 4, I summarize the data used in the paper and describe how to identify zombie firms and solve potential endogeneity concerns.
-Section 5 presents the main results of political influence.
-Section 6 discusses the impacts of targeted favors on performance for zombie firms and on promotion probability for local officials.
+Section 5 presents the main results regarding political influence.
+Section 6 discusses the impacts of targeted favors on the performance of zombie firms and on the probability of promotion for local officials.
 Section 7 concludes.